Rasarpong/ACADEMIC-WEBSITE/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2021-09-01"
   date_end = ""
-  description = "The purpose of the Provost’s Distinguished Fellowship/Scholarship program is to support programs in the recruitment of OSU’s most meritorious graduate students."
+  description = "The purpose of the Provost’s Distinguished Scholarship program is to support programs in the recruitment of OSU’s most meritorious graduate students."

 [[item]]
   organization = "Sigma Xi (SDSU Chapter)"